pharmacome/pharmacome.github.io/README.md

+# The Human Brain Pharmacome Project

-## Knowledge Storate, Manipulation, and Exploration
+## Knowledge Storage, Manipulation, and Exploration

 One of the first goals of the Human Brain Pharmacome Project is to bring order to the unstructured knowledge locked in the biomedical literature, patents,